realtux/exa/docs/docs/modules/configuration.md

         port: process.env.DATABASE_PORT,
     },

-    /**
-     * console module configuration
-     *   - allows console commands ran from console/* */
     console: {
-        // whether or not to allow console commands
         use: true,
-        // whether or not to show startup information

         quiet: false,
     },

-    /**
-     * views module configuration
-     */
     views: {
-        // whether or not to enable views
         use: true,
-        // which view engine to use, supports: nunjucks

         engine: 'nunjucks',
     },

-    /**
-     * public static asset configuration
-     *   - uses express.static(path)
-     */
     public: {
-        // whether or not to serve static assets
         use: true,
-        // base url to serve static assets on

         base_url: '/public',
     },